daily-co/daily-js/README.md

 </html>
 ```

 Of course, you can also use a bundler like webpack or rollup.
-Install
-this github repo into your `package.json` and `node_modules`.

 ```
-npm install --save daily-co/daily-js
+npm install @daily-co/daily-js

 ```